IITH-Compilers/IR2Vec-Classification/README.md

 #### Training the Model

-To train the model, navigate to the `./models` directory.
+Navigate to the `./models` directory.

 ```bash
 cd ./models
 ```

+To train the model, use the following command.
 ```bash
 python <default_model.py / ir2vec_O0_model.py / ir2vec_O0_model.py>  \
   --train </path/to/train.csv> \